 - Crushed stones, wood chips, and shells on graves are strictly prohibited for the same reasons as above.
 These will be removed by the Cemetery and disposed of.

 - It is prohibited to outline graves by stripping the sod in a border effect around the grave.

 Fresh flowers may be placed on graves in metal or plastic cemetery vases only.
 Potted plants not to exceed 8 inches in diameter.
 Warning - no glass can be used either above or below the ground for flowers.
 This is a serious safety hazard to all concerned.
 The Cemetery reserves the right to remove decorations that have become withered or unsightly, or that violate the regulations contained herein, to maintain the best appearance of the grounds.
 Funeral flowers will be removed by the Cemetery, preferably on the day of interment.
 Should members of the family wish to preserve some of them, we respectfully suggest that this be done at the time of the interment service.

-The Cemetery permits the placing of wreaths, natural or artificial and crosses, not more than 12" out from the monument or marker on graves from November 1st to April 15th.
+The Cemetery permits the placing of wreaths, natural or artificial, and crosses, not more than 12 inches out from the monument or marker on graves from November 1st to April 15th.
 Should you wish to save your decoration, please remove it prior to April 15th.
 Most cemetery wreaths are 17 inches to 24 inches in diameter and they may be set on standards or easels or hung on monuments.
-Please use non metallic cord as metal tends to rust and permanently stains the monument.
-Metal stakes in ground are not allowed.
-HEARTS, BIBLES OR NOVELTIES, are not permitted AT ANY TIME.
+Please use a nonmetallic cord as metal tends to rust and permanently stains the monument.
+Metal stakes in the ground are not allowed.
+Hearts, bibles, or novelties, are not permitted at any time.
 These items tend to disrupt the beauty and serenity of an area and have been a constant complaint from adjacent lot holders.
 Evergreen grave blankets are never permitted.